 Steps in Making This Delicious Recipe

-- I started by mixing the brown sugar and cream together in a medium-sized bowl until the mixture was smooth.
+- I started by mixing the brown sugar and cream in a medium bowl until the mixture was smooth.

-- Then I added the pecans and stirred to ensure that all of the pecans were well coated with the sugar/cream mixture.
+- Then, I added the pecans and stirred them with a wooden spoon to ensure they were well coated with the sugar/cream mixture.

-- Next, I dumped the coated pecans onto a rimmed baking sheet that I had lined with non-stick aluminum foil and spread them out so that none were overlapping.
+- Next, I dumped the coated pecans onto a rimmed baking sheet lined with non-stick aluminum foil.

-- I baked the coated pecans in a preheated 350°F oven for 20 minutes.
-Halfway through, I turned them over so that they would cook evenly on both sides.
+- I baked the coated pecans in a preheated 350°F oven for 20 minutes, turning them halfway through so that they would cook evenly on both sides.

 After 20 minutes, the coating was perfectly crystallized.
 I removed the pecans from the oven and let them cool completely on the baking sheet.